Encephalitis is an inflammation (swelling and irritation) of the brain. In

 How Is Encephalitis Treated?

-Most people with encephalitis need care in a hospital, usually in an intensive
+Most kids with encephalitis need care in a hospital, usually in an intensive care

-care unit (ICU).
-Doctors will watch their blood pressure, heart rate, breathing, and
+unit (ICU).
+Doctors will watch their blood pressure, heart rate, breathing, and body

 Antiviral drugs can treat some forms of encephalitis, such as the type caused